Lindllay/Lindllay/README.md

 ### Hi there 👋

-I'm Maciek, a 26 y.o psychologist from Poland, who creates websites as a hobby since the beginning of 2021. <br>I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
+I'm Maciek, a 26 y.o psychologist from Poland, who creates websites as a hobby since the beginning of 2021.
+<br>I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

+TechStack...

+Learning...